-$Your\ LANCOM\ R\&S ^{\circledR} Unified\ Firewall\ offers\ various\ certificate\ types\ to\ choose\ from\ when\ creating\ a\ certificate.$
+Your LANCOM R&S[®] Unified Firewall offers various certificate types to choose from when creating a certificate.

 Certificate type Description VPN Certificate Creates a certificate that is used to identify VPN clients and servers.
 A suitable parent CA has to be selected.
 Webserver Certificate (UA client) Creates a certificate that is used for webservers.
 A suitable parent CA has to be selected.
 CA for VPN / Webserver Certificates Creates a certificate authority that can directly sign VPN and webserver certificates.
-Is subordinate authorities can be attached.
-This CA can become a subordinate authority its by exporting a signing request and reimporting the newly signed public certificate, thus signific externally.
-CA with secondary CAs Creates a certificate authority that can sign subordinate CAs and client certificates for VF and webservers.
+No subordinate authorities can be attached.
+This CA can become a subordinate authority itself by exporting a signing request and reimporting the newly signed public certificate, thus signing it externally.
+CA with secondary CAs Creates a certificate authority that can sign subordinate CAs and client certificates for VPN and webservers.
 Secondary CA Creates a subordinate CA that can be used to sign VPN and webserver certificates.
 A parent CA of the kind CA with secondary CAs has to be selected.